davidhoang/tapestry/replit.md

 - June 28, 2025.
 Added attached_assets to .gitignore to keep development screenshots in Replit while excluding them from GitHub repository
 - June 28, 2025.
 Fixed Lists API workspace context extraction: updated POST and GET /api/lists endpoints to use same workspace detection pattern as jobs and designers, resolving "Workspace ID required" error when creating lists
 - June 28, 2025.
 Completed Lists API workspace isolation: updated all list hooks (useLists, useCreateList, useUpdateList, useDeleteList) to extract workspace context from URL and send x-workspace-slug headers, ensuring proper workspace data isolation across all list operations
+- June 28, 2025.
+Fixed critical workspace assignment bug: resolved issue where users creating designers were assigned to invited workspaces instead of their default workspace.
+Updated getUserWorkspace functions to prioritize by role (owner > admin > member > viewer) then by earliest joined date, ensuring users create content in their personal workspaces by default

 ## User Preferences